Skip to Content

 Sharing is caring!

-Guernsey Bean Jar is a traditional dish, very simple and depends on slow cooking for its success.
-Still popular today, Bean Jar is often served as soup of the day in Guernsey restaurants.
+Guernsey Bean Jar is a traditional dish of the Channel Islands, very simple and depends on slow cooking for its success.
+Still popular today, Bean Jar is often served as soup of the day in Guernsey cafes and beach kiosks.

 Right until the end of the German occupation of Guernsey, bean jars, covered with brown paper and tied up with string and the family name on a label, were taken to a bakery to cook overnight.
 Since there was no baking on a Sunday, ovens weren’t fired up and the bean jars would cook in the residual heat of the previous day’s baking.